YongliHe23/SequenceExamples-GE/pge2/README.md

   without first interpolating to 4us raster time as in the tv6 interpreter.
   This saves hardware memory and enables things like very long constant (CW) RF pulses.
 * Updated gradient heating and SAR/RF checks, based on sliding-window calculation.

+## Workflow overview

+To execute a Pulseq (.seq) file using the pge2 GE interpreter:

+1. Create the .seq more or less as one usually does, but see the information below about adding TRID labels and other considerations.
+2. Convert the .seq file to a .pge file.
+In MATLAB, do:
+    ```
+    % Get PulCeq toolbox and convert to Ceq representation
+    system('git clone --branch v2.2.2 git@github.com:HarmonizedMRI/PulCeq.git');
+    addpath PulCeq/matlab
+    ceq = seq2ceq('gre2d.seq');
+    pislquant = 10;     % number of ADC events at beginning of scan for receive gain calibration
+    writeceq(ceq, 'gre2d.pge', 'pislquant', pislquant);   % write Ceq struct to file
+    ```
+3. Execute the .pge file with the pge2 interpreter.

+An alternative workflow is to prescribe the sequence interactively using [Pulserver](https://github.com/INFN-MRI/pulserver/) -- this is work in progress to be presented at ISMRM 2025.